The biggest challenge for enterprise IT is connecting data because unconnected data is a liability.

 Except that a data warehouse in the cloud is still just a data warehouse and how does that help anyone with fast-moving semistructured data and a million office docs?
 This is a real problem, people, the cloud will not save you.
 It is here and it’s here to stay, but it will not save you.
 Why?
 Because unconnected data is a liability on-prem and a liability in the cloud and, what’s worse, the hybrid nature of today’s computing environment increases the odds that data is unconnected.
 And, even more stark, there’s nothing about “the cloud” that makes connecting data any easier than it is on-prem.
 Before teasing that out, let’s step back and think a bit about what the cloud is and how we should think about its impact on enterprise IT.

-We should think about the cloud like a large-scale human migration, rather than like a short-term, twitchy trend.
+We should think about the cloud-like a large-scale human migration, rather than like a short-term, twitchy trend.
 The latter fails to take the cloud seriously enough.
 A migration is bigger than a trend.
 If you pay attention to National Geographic, you will know that large-scale human migration patterns are a fundamental driver of human history.
 They’re a big deal, but they are neither quick nor short.
 We are, for example, about 70,000 years into the original migration of the earliest humans and hominids out of Africa.
 The cloud is a bit like our human trip out of Africa: epochal and slow, slow, slow.
-When setting out on a epoch-spanning migration, you’re going to have to figure out a lot of intermediate structures and ways of life and local accommodations, long before you get to the place where you stop and settle permanently.
+When setting out on an epoch-spanning migration, you’re going to have to figure out a lot of intermediate structures and ways of life and local accommodations, long before you get to the place where you stop and settle permanently.

 How is that an apt metaphor for the cloud?
 Because most of the work of migrating from a pre-cloud to a post-cloud world will be dominated by temporary, but still very significant, hybrid challenges of being partially there and partially not.
-We can concede that some day “everything will be in the cloud,” while also admitting that this day is not today, tomorrow, or any day in the foreseeable (that is, budget-implicated) future.
+We can concede that someday “everything will be in the cloud,” while also admitting that this day is not today, tomorrow, or any day in the foreseeable (that is, budget-implicated) future.
 Right now, today, and for many years to come, we will be living in a world that is a hybrid combination of some IT assets on-prem (maybe even the most strategic ones) and some in the cloud.
 In short, the past was on-prem; the eventual future is cloud; the present is hybrid: both on-prem and in the cloud.
 We already see this and it’s a contributing factor to the failure of “point to point” and it makes all the other strategic initiatives around digital transformation harder.
 In other words, the cloud is also a structural impediment to connecting data.

 If we look closely, though, we can see an important asymmetry.
 On-prem and cloud are just another way of saying “unconnected data”.
 The asymmetry that matters here is as follows: cloud-based data management plays (and always will play) at a real disadvantage compared to on-prem data management in one crucial sense, which is all about visibility.
 Remember that I said you can’t transform what, ultimately, you can’t see?
 Cloud and on-prem can’t see the same things and that asymmetry is worth understanding.
 In principle, once we have moved beyond “point to point”, on-prem can see on-prem and cloud can see cloud.
 And even today on-prem can see cloud.
 But cloud cannot see on-prem and it probably never will.
 Don’t believe me?
 Well, you can see the Web from many on-prem IT assets that the Web better not be able to see.
 Everyone is part of “the public” and everyone can see it, but only members of my team are part of “on-prem” or have visibility into its assets.
 That’s the asymmetry.